Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why do only some of my Facebook friends show up?**

 **A:** Two potential reasons.
 First, we only display friends we can associate with a specific locations - some people do not fill out their "lives in" field on Facebook, or have it restricted so other sites cannot access it.
-Second, Facebook's API only returns your friends that are also using the Horizon app.
+Second, Facebook's Graph API 2.0 only returns your friends that are also using the Horizon app.

-**Q: Why is the "Request Stay" button not available on all profiles?**
+**Q: Why are accommodation details not available on all profiles?**

-**A:** The request stay button is controlled per person or per community from your settings.
+**A:** Visibility of accommodation details is controlled per community from your settings.
 Please realize different people have different living situations.
 Some have an extra bedroom, or couch - while others live in a tiny studio.
-Some have a significant other who isn't a huge fan of house guests, or they may have kids.
+Some have a significant other who isn't a huge fan of house guests, or may have kids.
 Regardless of whether they have the request stay button enabled, you can still contact trusted connections for travel advice, coffee, or a meal.

+**Q: How do I edit my profile?**

+**A:** The profile photo, name, and bio are all pulled via the Facebook API, with no edit capability.
+Your accommodation details is the only piece of information currently editable (via settings).
+We plan on making more of the profile customizable, but haven't prioritized that work yet.

-**Q: Why do I have to pay service fees?**
+**Q: Why do I have to pay service fees when I donate?**

 **A:** While we are passionate beyond belief about enabling community wherever you are, raising money for great causes, and [travel by giving](http://www.horizonapp.co/blog/travel-by-giving/) -- Horizon is a business, not a charity.
 Great technology requires significant investment in order to maintain the current platform, and continue to innovate with new tools to facilitate in person relationships.
-If you are a member of a community on the [enterprise plan](http://www.horizonapp.co/hospitality-network-setup/), then all your transactions will be waived for stays with other members of that specific community.
+If you are a member of a community on the [enterprise plan](http://www.horizonapp.co/hospitality-network-setup/), all your transactions will be waived for stays with other members of that specific community.

 **Q: I love Horizon's ability to build community and increase donations, and want it to exist for my non profit organization, college, or university.
 Can we create a branded solution?**